MustafaKhan670093/Public-Notes/Self Driving Car Concepts.md

 ### What is redundancy?

-In engineering, redundancy is the duplication of critical components or functions of a system with the intention of increasing reliability of the system, usually in the form of a backup or fail-safe, or to improve actual system performance.
+In engineering, redundancy is the duplication of critical components or functions of a system with the intention of increasing reliability of the system, usually in the form of a backup or fail-safe, or to improve actual system performance

 ### What is Optical Flow?